-Through the pro bono legal assistance provided by Weil, MRI was able to qualify for Social Investment Tax Relief (SITR), a tax incentive which enables qualifying individuals to receive 30% tax relief on their investment.
+Through the pro bono legal assistance provided by Weil, Micro Rainbow was able to qualify for Social Investment Tax Relief (SITR), a tax incentive which enables qualifying individuals to receive 30% tax relief on their investment.
 Pro-bono assistance was facilitated by TrustLaw, a Thomson Reuters Foundation programme that helps NGOs and social enterprises from around the world access high-quality legal support.

 For more information on the project please also read “First safe house for LGBTI refugees” and “LGBTI rights social enterprise triumphs at TrustLaw Awards”.